SKGleba/enso_ex/README.md

 ![ref0](https://github.com/SKGleba/enso_ex/raw/master/20190309_172545.jpg)

-This is a mod of https://github.com/henkaku/enso, all credits go to team molecule for this awesome tool.
+This is a mod of https://github.com/henkaku/enso, all credits go to team molecule for their awesome tool.

 The following features/functions were added:
  - Compatibility with both fw3.60 and fw3.65.